Mark Flekken: Bayer Leverkusen

 On 3 June 2025, Flekken signed for Bundesliga club Bayer Leverkusen on a three-year deal for a reported fee of around €10 million.

 International career

 Flekken was called up to the senior Netherlands national team squad for the 2022 FIFA World Cup qualification matches against Montenegro and Norway on 13 and 16 November 2021, respectively.

 Flekken made his international debut for the Netherlands on 26 March 2022 in a friendly match against Denmark.

 On 29 May 2024, Flekken was named in the Netherlands' squad for UEFA Euro 2024.

+On 27 May 2026, Flekken was named in the Netherlands' squad for the 2026 FIFA World Cup.